kyma-project/istio/docs/contributor/04-10-technical-design.md

 ![Kyma IstioOperator Overview](/docs/assets/istio-operator-overview.svg)

 We want to keep the Kyma Istio operator as simple as possible.
 That's why we decided to start with one controller that consists of several self-contained components executing reconciliation logic.
 The controller uses [Istio CR](/docs/contributor/04-20-xff-proposal.md) as a resource, which must be present in the `kyma-system` Namespace.
+We reconcile only the oldest (sorted by creation timestamp) Istio CR in `kyma-system` namespace, all other Istio CRs will have error state after reconciliation.

 ### Ownership of current resources in Kyma repository